preservation priorities

 Acworth Christian Church

 Acworth Christian Church was founded in 1858.
 The original structure was located on Mitchell Hill near downtown Acworth.
 After the Civil War, the present building was erected in 1875.
-Modifications made to the building have significantly altered its appearance, and a lack of maintenance over the years has led to deterioration of the structural integrity of the building.
-Cobb Landmarks will partner with the Save Acworth History Foundation to find ways to stabilize the structure and find a long-term solution for its future.
+Modifications made to the building significantly altered its appearance, and a lack of maintenance over the years led to deterioration of the structural integrity of the building.
+Cobb Landmarks supported the Save Acworth History Foundation by publicizing fundraising efforts which led to the stabilization and renovation of the structure.

 Picture